 It is critically important that all children and young people, including those have a part-time timetable, receive planned learning for the required learning hours as outlined above.
-For example, where a child or young person is not attending a school setting for part of the school day, the expectation is that they are engaging with other activities/agencies/supports like work experience, youth services, accessing learning at home etc. The decision to provide learning for a child or young person out-with the school environment should take account of all assessment information, not be taken lightly and always done in consultation with them and their parent or carers.
-This alternative approach to delivery of the curriculum should be considered as last resort.
+For example, where a child or young person is not attending a school setting for part of the school day, the expectation is that they are engaging with other activities/agencies/supports like work experience, youth services, accessing learning at home etc. The decision to provide learning for a child or young person out-with the school environment should take account of all assessment information, be taken lightly and always done in consultation with them and their parent or carers.